 - Enrollment status (full-time or part-time)

-Restricting access to directory information: A student may ask that directory information be withheld from the public by accessing their student on-line account (SOS) in the student records tab and indicating directory information remain confidential.
-The student may make this request at any time.
+Restricting access to directory information: Students may ask that directory information be withheld from the public by accessing their student on-line account (SOS) in the student records tab and indicating directory information remain confidential.
+Students may make this request at any time.

 Review of Records by the Student

-- A student’s request for examination of his or her FERPA records may be made in person or in writing by the eligible student to the San Jacinto College Marketing Office.
-The Marketing Office may require proof of identity.
+- A student’s request for examination of his or her education records may be made in person or in writing by the eligible student to the San Jacinto College Educational Planning, Counseling, and Completion (EPCC) Office.
+The EPCC Office will require proof of identity.
 The request shall identify the specific record(s) to be examined.
 Requests shall be honored as soon as practical, but the request must be honored within 45 days.
-Refer to the college website for information regarding these requests.
+Refer to the College website for information regarding these requests.

 Release of Records